superboubek/UniQuant/README.md

     ACM SIGGRAPH Asia 2017 Technical Brief

-The demonstrator use the Spherical Fibonacci point set as quantization, but can be use with any existing quantization.
+The demonstrator uses the Spherical Fibonacci point set as quantization, but can be used with any existing quantization.
-If you want to try other quantizations, it's advisable to use the source code provided as supplemental material material of [this independant unit vector quantization survey](http://jcgt.org/published/0003/02/01/).
+If you want to try other quantizations, it's advisable to use the source code provided as the supplemental material of [this independent unit vector quantization survey](http://jcgt.org/published/0003/02/01/).
-If you need an higher precision or speed is the main concern, it's advisable to use octahedral quantization (with the implementation in linked survey additional materials).
+If you need a higher precision or speed is the main concern, it's advisable to use octahedral quantization (with the implementation of linked survey additional materials).
 This is not the exact same version of the source code that is used to measure performance for the corresponding paper.
 Performance might have been affected during refactoring.

 Copyright(C) 2017 - 2018